 Plan your incentive

-A properly targeted promotion should prompt customers to take action by offering one of these incentives:
+An effective sales promotion will prompt customers to take action by offering one of these incentives:

 - Price offers – Must be strong enough to compel, but reasonable enough to keep your business